The Historical Romance of Quebec City

 Château Frontenac scenic view

-Things To Do In Quebec City
+Things To Do In Old Quebec City

 What I most loved about our stay at a Canadian castle was its location.
-From the hotel, we could exit right onto the Terrasse Dufferin, the boardwalk along the Saint Lawrence River.
+From the hotel, we could exit right onto the Terrasse Dufferin, the boardwalk along the St Lawrence River.
 And with 37 National Historic Sites of Canada in Quebec City, it almost didn’t matter which way we went, we were bound to run into something noteworthy.

 Quebec City ramparts on a sunny Spring day.